 I’ve been doing graphic design for more than 10 years and I’ve always used Adobe Illustrator but in recent years, I use Canva more and more because there is some work that can be done more efficiently on Canva.

 Today I use both Adobe Illustrator and Canva for different projects. for example.
-I use Adobe Illustrator mainly for branding design, making logos, high-resolution artwork for print, etc, and the professional and original stuff.
+I use Adobe Illustrator mainly for professional and original designs like branding design, making logos, high-resolution artwork for print, etc.

 Canva is awesome for making some quick designs or even simply looking for a stock image.
-For example, when I need to make a blog post feature image or Instagram post/story design, I wouldn’t even bother opening Illustrator.
+For example, when I need to make a blog post feature image, presentation, or Instagram post/story design, I wouldn’t even bother opening Illustrator.

 Don’t get me wrong, I’m not saying that Canva is not professional, but you’ll get my point after reading this article.